ibois-epfl/Cockroach-documentation/index.md

 ### Cockroach vanilla

 If you are developer and you are familiar with C++ environment you can install Cockroach Vanilla flavour, the core version of the library.
 For now there are no wrappers for higher level languages such as Python but this is in our Roadmap.
-[Go to the C++ version]({{ site.baseurl }}{% link docs/installation/vanilla.md %}).

 ---